Embeddings of semisimple complex Lie groups and cohomological components of modules: Special cases and examples

 {\bf Property (R)}: {\it A three dimensional simple subalgebra ${\mk g}$ of a semisimple Lie algebra $\wt{\mk g}$ will be said to satisfy the property {\rm (R)} if there exists a proper semisimple regular subalgebra ${\mk g}_1\subset\wt{\mk g}$, containing ${\mk g}$ as a principal three dimensional subalgebra.}\\

-The results in chapter III of \cite{Dynkin-SS} show that (R) holds for any three dimensional simple subalgebra of $\wt{\mk g}$, if $\wt{\mk g}$ is of type $A_\ell,B_\ell,C_\ell,G_2,F_4$ or is a sum of simple algebras of these types.
+The three dimensional simple subalgebras of a semisimple Lie algebra were classified in a classical work of Dynkin, \cite{Dynkin-SS}.
+The results in chapter III therein show that (R) holds for any three dimensional simple subalgebra of $\wt{\mk g}$, if $\wt{\mk g}$ is of type $A_\ell,B_\ell,C_\ell,G_2,F_4$ or is a sum of simple algebras of these types.
 The property (R) is not always satisfied if $\wt{\mk g}$ has simple summands of type $D_\ell$ or $E_\ell$.
-However, the three dimensional simple subalgebras of $D_\ell$ and $E_\ell$ without the property (R) are explicitly classified in \cite{Dynkin-SS}.
-In the case of $D_\ell$ these subalgebras have a uniform description and we hope that the questions for cohomological components will have a uniform treatment as well.
-In the case of $E_\ell$ there is a finite list of three dimensional simple subalgebras without the property (R), which could be subject to a case-by-case analysis.
-This remains a topic for future research.
-Here we give a simple example of an inclusion $\iota:\mk{sl}_2\hookrightarrow\wt{\mk g}$ satisfying the property (R) and we study two different embeddings of flag manifolds associated with this inclusion.
+The exceptions are explicitly classified in \cite{Dynkin-SS}.
+We refrain from further study of these exceptions.
+Instead, we present examples where the factorization method applies.
+In both examples below, we take the same inclusion $\iota:\mk{sl}_2\hookrightarrow\mk{sl}_4$, satisfying the property (R).
+What differs in the two examples is the choice of Borel subalgebras ${\mk b}\subset\wt{\mk b}$.
+Thus we get two different embeddings $\PP^1\hookrightarrow SL_4/\wt{B}$, which both factor as desired above.
+We observe that the respective sets of cohomological components differ substantially.
+This illustrates on a simple example the dependence of the set of cohomological components on the choice of Borel subalgebras.

 \begin{ex} Let ${\mk g}=\mk{sl}_2$, $\wt{\mk g}=\mk{sl}_4$ and $\iota:{\mk g}\hookrightarrow\wt{\mk g}$ be the inclusion given by